Angrite/I2C-slave-multi-address-RP2040/README.md

 - Set pointer to write buffer.
 - Enable desired I2C addresses to send and receive data.

-Use pull up resistors (1k to 3.3k)
+Use pull up resistors (1k to 3.3k).
+Use lower resitor for high speeds

 See [main.c](sdk/main.c) with code example.